manumaticx/NavigationDrawer-Demo/README.md

 Opening and closing the controllers for the content view is done by a global open method in `alloy.js`.
 It expects each controller to have an public `init` and `cleanup` method.
 That way we can keep it clean and responsive.

+Additionally, this demo shows you how to handle the native back button with a custom backstack implementation.
+Therefor, each controller that is opened with the global open method is added to a backstack array (actually only the id, not the controller itself - so don't worry, this is memory friendly).
+You can select another view in the drawer menu and use the native back button to go back to the previous one without keeping it in memory.

 ![](demo.gif)

 ### Limitations